Home Compare HII vs LDO.MI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HII: S&P 500, LDO.MI: STOXX 600).

-The lead is spread across growth and valuation, rather than sitting in one isolated gap.
-Huntington Ingalls Industries, Inc. leads by 12 points on the overall comparison score.
+Valuation still does most of the heavy lifting in this comparison.
+Huntington Ingalls Industries, Inc. leads by 8 points on the overall comparison score.

 INDUSTRY COMPARISON